speedracer05/Covid_CalFresh/README.md

 *  Show the correlation between COVID-19 infection rates and CalFresh usage

 ###### Possible Sources for Data
-We needed to find data that would provide infection rates, population, unemployment, CalFresh information.
+We needed to find data that would provide infection rates, population, unemployment, and CalFresh information.
 Additionally, the data had to be available by year, month, state, and county.
-There was no single source for the information, so we investigate several sources.
+There was no single source for the information, so we investigated several sources.
 1. https://www.cdss.ca.gov/inforesources/research-and-data/calfresh-data-tables/dfa256
 1. https://data.nal.usda.gov/dataset/supplemental-nutrition-assistance-program-snap-data-system
 1. https://data.ca.gov/en/dataset?res_format=CSV&organization=california-employment-development-department